 - 1/2 cup half and half

-- 1 English cucumber unpeeled (or half peeled) cubed
+- 1 English cucumber unpeeled (or half-peeled), cut into 1-inch cubes

-- 4 scallions chopped both white and green parts
+- 4 scallions both white and green parts, chopped

-- 1/3 cup of freshly squeezed lemon juice (2 lemons)
+- 1/3 cup freshly squeezed lemon juice approximately from 2 lemons

 - 1/2 teaspoon black pepper